dstlmrk/simple-rabbitmq-consumer/README.md

 I use the latest version of the simple message broker RabbitMQ based on Alpine Linux distribution (because of size).
 If you need inspect the broker, visit `http://localhost:15672`.
 The queue is open on the default port `5672`.

+## Postgres

+I created two simple tables.
+In the first of them are offers stored.
+I expect that the number of legacy items is static.
+The second table stores attributes.
+Maybe there could be better to store identification of products than offers.
+But it depends on the data.

 ## Disclaimer

 This code is not prepared for production environment.
 I don't care secured credentials, global configuration,